pmcclay/hc05_baudat/README.md

 _hc05_baudat_  is written for to compile and run on [UNO](https://store.arduino.cc/usa/arduino-uno-rev3)-like ATmega328p boards and [Digispark](http://digistump.com/products/1)-like ATtiny85 boards.
 It may work on others.

-For **Digispark** boards, _baudat_ prefers Jose Rios' [SoftSerial-INT0](https://github.com/J-Rios/Digispark_SoftSerial-INT0/archive/master.zip) library which intrinsically requires serial RX on pin 2. _baudat_ assumes the LED is on pin 1 and uses pin 0 for serial TX.
-Compiling for Digispark _without_ SoftSerial-INT0 will omit support for 115,200 bps and arbitrary AT commands.
-Some early Digispark boards have the LED on pin 0, in which case the sketch will need editing to swap the definitions of `LED_BUILTIN` and `serialRxPin`.
+For **Digispark** boards, _baudat_ requires Jose Rios' [SoftSerial-INT0](https://github.com/J-Rios/Digispark_SoftSerial-INT0/archive/master.zip) library which intrinsically requires serial RX on pin 2. _baudat_ assumes the LED is on pin 1 and uses pin 0 for serial TX.
+Some early Digispark boards have the LED on pin 0, in which case edit the sketch to swap the definitions of `LED_BUILTIN` and `serialRxPin`.

 Digispark (i.e. ATtiny85 with micronucleus bootloader) clock calibration is good for temperatures close (how close?) to when the board was last powered up while plugged into a live USB device (I think).
-Some early and/or Digistump-branded Digispark boards use a bootloader that calibrates the clock only when connected to a real USB host.
+Some early and/or Digistump-branded Digispark boards use a bootloader that calibrates the clock _only_ when connected to a real USB host.
 A bootloader [upgrade](https://github.com/micronucleus/micronucleus/tree/master/upgrade) will solve that (not-so-old versions configure OSCCAL_SAVE_CALIB [here](https://github.com/micronucleus/micronucleus/blob/master/firmware/configuration/t85_default/bootloaderconfig.h).)

 For **UNO**-like or other boards  _baudat_ uses the hardware serial port, or whatever `Serial` connects to, and explicitly assumes RX on pin 0.